DPDK/dpdk/doc/guides/sample_app_ug/l2_forward_real_virtual.rst

 The rte_eth_rx_burst() function writes the mbuf pointers in a local table and returns the number of available mbufs in the table.

 Then, each mbuf in the table is processed by the l2fwd_simple_forward() function.
-The processing is very simple: process the TX port from the RX port, then replace the source and destination MAC addresses.
+The processing is very simple: process the TX port from the RX port, then replace the source and destination MAC addresses if MAC addresses updating is enabled.

 .. note::